Sliven: Early modern history

-From the beginning of the 16th century Sliven was the centre of a kaza, which retained its territory until the middle of the 19th century.

 In 1738, the population of Sliven was predominantly Turkish.
 In a register from 1792, Sliven Sanjak is mentioned for the first time.
 Many Sliven residents participated in the Greek War of Independence.
 Hadzi Hristo was made a general and took the lead of the troops of Bulgarians, Albanians and Greeks, and was later elected to the Greek parliament.
 The inhabitants of the town also supported the Brăila revolt, Crimean War and participated in the Second Bulgarian Legion.

-During Ottoman rule it was a sanjak centre in first Rumelia eyalet, then Silistre (Özi) eyalet, Edirne vilayet.

 During the Russo-Turkish War of 1828-1829, the troops of General Hans Karl von Diebitsch entered Sliven.
 Continuous massacres of the Muslim population and desecration of mosques were made, involving both Bulgarian and Russian soldiers and local residents.
 The first Russian consulate was opened here in April 1830.
 After the withdrawal of the Russian troops, more than 15,000 people from the town and surrounding villages were displaced to southern Russia, Bessarabia and Wallachia, while only 2,000-3,000 Bulgarians remained in the town.
 With this, Sliven suffered a severe demographic and economic blow, which blunted the momentum of its former development.